The Side Effects of Antibiotics

 According to a 2015 article in the American Journal of Clinical Dermatology, "Local skin irritation that manifests as [redness], dryness, and burning at the application site is the most common adverse effect associated with topical antibiotic use.
 Similar to other topical agents, changing the formulation may help improve symptoms."3

-Clindamycin’s most common side effect is skin irritation.
+Clindamycin's most common side effect is skin irritation.4

-When applied to large areas of skin, clindamycin can be absorbed into the bloodstream and produce systemic side effects.
-Anecdotal and case reports indicate that absorption of clindamycin can cause gastrointestinal problems, such as severe diarrhea or overgrowth of dangerous bacteria that can disrupt the gastrointestinal system.
+When applied to large areas of skin, clindamycin can also be absorbed into the bloodstream and produce systemic side effects.
+Case reports indicate that absorption of clindamycin can cause gastrointestinal problems, such as severe diarrhea or overgrowth of dangerous bacteria that can disrupt the gastrointestinal system.
 Although research studies have not found a significant association between clindamycin use and such symptoms, doctors recommend the following precautions:

 Erythromycin produces skin irritation in up to 20% of patients, but it is not absorbed into the body in the same manner as clindamycin, so it does not produce systemic side effects.